The market moved. Then it corrected.

 The fit

 That is the exact specification the Revenue Accelerator was built to.
-Agents run inside your own Google Cloud tenant under VPC Service Controls — data never leaves your perimeter.
+Agents run on Google Cloud — every action is recorded to an immutable audit ledger.
 Each agent carries a least-privilege identity, Model Armor provides runtime protection, and every action lands in an immutable, glass-box audit trail.
 The approval gate is one control among several, not the only one.

 Read how regulated FinServ companies cut CAC without losing the audit trail →Google Cloud platform capability — defensible today, attributable to the platform, not our application layer.